 Pollution.
 Travel along any tourism route that passes through rural or urban human settlements and pollution, specifically in the form of discarded plastic shopping bags, bottles and sweet wrappers, visibly taints the natural beauty of the terrain.
 The root cause of this problem is that the economically disadvantaged locals do not have the privilege of being environmentally conscious.
 They are struggling to survive, to earn income and to put food in the bellies of their children.
 The evident pollution simply does not have any economic value to contribute to their survival and is consequently ignored.
 And will continue to be ignored unless a tangible value is perceived.

 Crime.
 Most petty crime in Africa is the result of the unemployed seeking to survive.
-Would they choose an honest days labour if given the option to earn an honest income?
+Would they choose a days labour if given the option to earn an honest income?
 We think so!

 The plan is to walk the coastlines of each of Africa’s 38 coastal countries in pre-planned stages.
 As each stage is launched, itinerary packages will be sold to eco-conscious tourists who will join us for parts of the walk (in “glamping” style of course) to raise funds.
 We also plan to raise additional funds through crowdfunding, corporate sponsorships, and advertising on the Walk4Africa.org website and social media channels.